Sagnik11October2004/ASTROPHYSICS/README.md

 6) The sixth one computes the evolution of scale factor of the universe with time for different values of cosmological parameters.

-8) The seventh one computes the Connection coefficients, Rieman Tensor, Ricci Tensor and Scalar Curavature for a given metric (here, it is the Schwarzschild Metric).
+8) The seventh one computes the Connection coefficients, Rieman Tensor, Ricci Tensor, Scalar Curavature, Einstein Field Tensor, Weyl Tensor and other tensors for a given metric .

 9) The ninth one does the following: create a map with random galaxy distribution, Determine galaxy count at a given flux in far-infrared to build a map of Poisson distribution of galaxies,